Sakas19/Sakas19/README.md

 ### Hi there 👋

 I'm Sarvnaz, a passionate Frontend and App Developer based in Stockholm.

 🔭 I specialize in frontend and app development, aiming to create seamless and dynamic user experiences.
 📚 Actively seeking opportunities to apply my knowledge and collaborate on innovative frontend projects.
 💬 Feel free to ask me anything related to programming or technology.
 ⚡ Fun fact: I'm a coffee aficionado and love trying different brews from around the world!
-Explore my repositories to see my frontend projects and let's collaborate on creating amazing web experiences together!

 ## Languages and Tools 🔨:
 ![Javascript](https://img.shields.io/badge/Javascript-F0DB4F?style=for-the-badge&labelColor=black&logo=javascript&logoColor=F0DB4F)